genehynson/arduino-mqtt-influxdb-obd2/README.md

 ## More data?

 My example only collects 14 or so data points from the ODB device.
 There are many more you can capture!
 Simply extend the `switch` block and invoke any other functions in the [elmduino](https://github.com/PowerBroker2/ELMduino) library.
 And make sure to add the corresponding sub topic to the `subTopics` array.

+## Bluetooth Low Energy (BLE)?

+The MKR1010 natively has support for BLE.
+The HC-05 module does not.
+And the ELM327 device I linked above does not.
+However, there are ELM327 devices (such as [this one](https://www.amazon.com/dp/B073XKQQQW?psc=1&ref=ppx_yo2ov_dt_b_product_details)) that do support BLE.
+It should be possible to use the ArduinoBLE library to pair the MKR1010 directly to the ELM327 BLE reader, but I have not tried this.
+Perhaps a future iteration of this project will attempt it.